WEC-Sim/WECCCOMP/README.md

 * test performance metrics w/Controller (NT)
 * run free decay
 * run WECCCOMP sea states
+* Check if motor_force input is in the axial direction or only the vertical axis

 **Questions?**
 * Post all WEC-Sim modeling questions to the [WEC-Sim online forum](https://github.com/WEC-Sim/WEC-Sim/issues).